timoschick/pet/README.md

 | PET          |        61.9 |      88.3 |     69.2 |     74.7 |
 | iPET         |    **62.9** |  **89.6** | **71.2** | **78.4** |

-<sup>*Note*: The current release of PET does not support iterative training. iPET will be added in the next release.</sup>
+<sup>*Note*: The current release of PET does not support iterative training. iPET will be added within the next days.</sup>

 ## 📑 Contents